namje0/namje_shipwright/README.md

 Ships come with a cargo hold, which is a storage container linked to the ship.
 - When you overwrite a ship, its cargo is automatically moved to the new one.
 ### FrackinUniverse Compatiblity
 Compatible with some caveats.
 Should be stable, but not fully tested.
+Use with caution!
 - FU BYOS is instantly enabled, and there is no option to choose your starter ship.
 - FU's exclusive S.A.I.L. can be accessed via a new button on the S.A.I.L. interface.
 - "Crew Capacity" upgrade is no longer available as crew capacity is handled through crew beds.
-    - Crew may get buggy while swapping ships and ignore crew bed restrictions.
-    - Following crew may get duplicated on ship swap.
     - Inactive crew are not handled in the default S.A.I.L. interface and are instead handled in FU's interface.
 - "FTL Panel" object is patched to function similarly to a Small FTL Drive.
 (TBA)
 - Ship maximum fuel is multipled by `fu_fuel_modifier` set in the `.namjeship` file.